A Celebration of Local, Fresh Ingredients Shared with Family and Friends

 I feel like I must preface this recipe with an apology to hardcore ice cream traditionalists.
 This isn’t your normal vanilla, chocolate, strawberry kinda ice cream.
 But what can I say?
-I haven’t played in the kitchen in a while and my creative juices are exploding every where.
-But with that said, I still think I can convert (or at least tempt) those plain ice cream lovers with this little beauty.
-Heck, this recipe may surprise even the most experienced ice cream enthusiasts.
+When given the opportunity, you know I’m gonna let my creative juices explode.
+With that being said, I still think I can convert (or at least tempt) those plain ice cream lovers with this little beauty.
+Heck, Basil And Olive Oil Macerated Raspberry Ice Cream recipe may surprise even the most experienced ice cream enthusiasts.
 Basil in ice cream?
 Trust me.
 Olive oil macerated raspberries?
 Yup, you read that correctly.
-A little bizarre, I know, but definitely the right blend of slightly savory, a little tart, but definitely sweet way to wake up your palate to warm weather flavors.
+A little bizarre, I know, but definitely the right blend of slightly savory, a little tart, but definitely sweet way to wake up your palate to warm Summer flavors.

 Basil and Olive Oil Macerated Raspberry Ice Cream